metabrainz/bookbrainz-user-guide/docs/style/entities/edition.md

 ### Title
-Enter the title exactly as it appears on the book in Title Case.
-Title case requires all words in the title to be capitalized, with the exception of words like conjunctions, articles, and prepositions.
+Enter the title exactly as it appears on the book itself, using the Title Case of the title's language.
+Different Languages have differnt rules (link to a general-language-case-hub page that links to all the others, that we don't yet have) in general they fall into one of 3 categories:

+* All Words are Upper Case, Except Conjunctions, Articles and Prepositions. (e.g. [English](../language_specific/english-guidelines.md))
+* All words are lower case, except the first word in a sentence and proper nouns. (e.g. Norwegian)
+* A sort of Hybrid where generally, Nouns are in upper case and Everything Else is lower case (e.g. German, French) [^1](for these we *really* do need capitalisation pages)

+Exception: if the author of the book have decided on special casing for intentional reasons [author intent page link] use that.
+* example:
+Note, however, that for books vs. works[link] stylistic choices can oftetn come from designers, publicators et al. and not be strictly author intent.

-If the title differs on different parts of the book (e.g. cover, spine, copyright page) use the most visually obvious title.
-Use the Notes section to mention any important differences.
+If the title is not consistent between the spine, cover and/or the copyright page, it's generally better to follow the more detailed one, and add an annotation to mention any important differences.
+This means also that subtitles should be added to the "Title" field:
+* If there is a logical punctiuation use that, (eg This Book is Gonna Kill You! with kindness, a book about crows) (add a real example, on with "-" as well)

-Subtitles should be added to this field using a colon as a separator (e.g. Title: Subtitle).
+* If there isn't any, use a colon as a separator (e.g. Title: Subtitle).(add a real example)

-For more in-depth capitalization guidelines, head over to [English capitalization guidelines](../language_specific/english-guidelines.md) or the equivalent page for the language of the title.

 ### Author Credit
 Author credits should generally follow the actual credit used on the cover, including the join phrases.